 The missional perspective in the theology of resilience is one in which the reign of God is realized within the framework of creation care on earth through Old and New Testament accounts, and how they helped to shape and transform the God's people during times of extreme adversity with key Old and New Testament messages.
 This course teaches the practical process of living a theology of resilience while exercising creation care through good ecological stewardship with the natural-, social-, built-, and virtual-environments in everyday reality and practice within the body of Christ.

 The scriptures, in this course focusing on the New Testament, are the foundation for both faith and practice.
-The student does not just study the text to memorize basic bible truths and learn systematic theology, but rather studies the text to learn how it speaks to him/her within their cultural context to inform their ministry and missional practices according to the theology of resilience and creation care.
+The student not only studies the text to memorize basic bible truths and learn systematic theology, but rather studies the text to learn how it speaks to him/her within their cultural context to inform their ministry and missional practices according to the theology of resilience and creation care.
 A missional perspective of the Bible provides the theological framework for missional and ministry practice in light of the cultural context of both the scripture and community cultural groups.
 This course and program builds on the implications of a theology of mission through a theology of resilience and creation care.

-Through various resources, students will conduct research to be exposed to demographic and sociographic data for their local communities to enable them to develop missional approaches for their local contexts according to a theology of resilience and creation care.
+Through various resources, students conduct research to be exposed to demographic and sociographic data for their local communities to enable them to develop missional approaches for their local contexts according to a theology of resilience and creation care.
 The student values various forms of cultural research that inform both the student’s understanding of the sociocultural contexts within their communities and their missional and ministry practice.
-This course and program incorporate contextual information as foundational for the delivery of missionally-driven implementation according to the theology of resilience and creation care.
+This course and program incorporates contextual information as foundational for the delivery of missionally-driven implementation according to the theology of resilience and creation care.

 This course celebrates the cultural diversity that exists in this world as a reflection of the creative nature of the image of God in humanity.
-We desire that all peoples would have a personal relationship with God through Jesus Christ.
+We desire that all people would have a personal relationship with God through Jesus Christ.
 We desire that Christian believers learn how to express their faith in their own social context in culturally-appropriate ways, as informed by a theology of resilience and creation care.
 We value embracing diverse cultures and fostering authentic, culturally-appropriate faith expressions among each cultural group.
-This course and program embrace culturally-appropriate missional and ministry practice according to a theology of resilience and creation care.
+This course and program embraces culturally-appropriate missional and ministry practice according to a theology of resilience and creation care.

 This course calls upon the student to engage individuals, families, groups, organizations and/or communities of the people of God in the theology of resilience and creation care.
 It also advances biblical righteousness, redemption and reconciliation in support of a theology of resilience and creation care.
 Finally, it calls upon the student to evaluate the biblical and ethical dimensions of a theology of resilience and creation care.

 Integrated throughout this course is an experiential orientation including “field practice” where concepts that are discussed in class are lived out in the real world according to a theology of resilience and creation care.
-Reflection, integration, and collaboration flow out of the relationships that are formed between students and faculty.
+Reflection, integration and collaboration flow out of the relationships that are formed between students and faculty.
 This experiential learning has transformative power to equip students with ministry and missional skills.
 We value theological and missional reflection conducted within a community of missional and ministry practice that informs and interprets those experiences.
-This course and program interpret missional and ministry practice by reflecting biblically, theologically, and missionally on a theology of resilience and creation care.
+This course and program interprets missional and ministry practice by reflecting biblically, theologically and missionally on a theology of resilience and creation care.